zalando/postgres-operator/docs/quickstart.md

 ### Helm chart

 Alternatively, the operator can be installed by using the provided [Helm](https://helm.sh/) chart which saves you the manual steps.
-Therefore, you would need to install the helm CLI on your machine.
+Therefore, install the helm CLI on your machine.
 After initializing helm (and its server component Tiller) in your local cluster you can install the operator chart.
 You can define a release name that is prepended to the operator resource's names.

 Use `--name zalando` to match with the default service account name as older operator versions do not support custom names for service accounts.
-To use CRD-based configuration use the [values-crd yaml file](../charts/values-crd.yaml).
+To use CRD-based configuration you need to specify the [values-crd yaml file](../charts/values-crd.yaml).

 ```bash
 # 1) initialize helm